Piracicaba Sao Paulo, Brazil Travel Guide

 Limited city-wide sharing programs.
 Some hotels or local shops offer rentals, especially for the Piracicaba Riverfront.

 Drive on right.
-Seatbelts mandatory.
-No mobile phones while driving.
+You must wear seatbelts.
+No smartphones while driving.
 No driving under influence of alcohol.

-Rua do Porto and the Piracicaba Riverfront are pedestrian and cycle-friendly.
-Dedicated bike lanes are is available in certain areas.
+Rua do Porto and the Piracicaba Riverfront are for pedestrians and cycle-friendly.
+Dedicated bike lanes are is available in certain spots.
 Always wear a Helmet when cycling.
 Avoid isolated areas after dark.